 The number one training tip that many people don't know?

+Throw out your dog bowl!
 Most dogs are motivated by food and it’s great for incentive based training.
-Instead of feeding from the bowl, measure out your dogs food for the day and using it as treats for good behaviour and training.
-Any extra can be stuffed in distraction toys to keep your dog busy while you are busy or out.
+Instead of feeding from the bowl, measure out your dogs food for the day and use it as a reward for good behaviour and for training.
+Any leftovers can be stuffed into distraction toys to keep your dog entertained while you are busy or out.

 Introducing a Jack Russell to a cat